 The Agency enters into Mortgage Purchase Agreements with the Mortgage Lenders regarding the purchase of Mortgage Loans, whereby each Mortgage Lender agrees to sell to the Agency Mortgage Loans meeting certain specified qualifications.
-Pursuant to the Act, the Agency must endeavor to purchase Mortgage Loans in each of ten designated regions of the State in proportion to the number of families residing therein, subject to the demand from each region and eligibility requirements.
-The Agency is authorized to finance Mortgage Loans that finance the new construction of single-family modular and manufactured residences and such Mortgage Loans are exempt from this regional allocation.
-The Act also requires that the Agency use its best efforts to the end that not less than one-sixth of the dollar amount of all mortgage loans financed by it under all its programs be for mortgage loans for newly-constructed residences.
+Pursuant to the Act, the Agency must endeavor to purchase Mortgage

+Loans in each of ten designated regions of the State in proportion to the number of families residing therein, subject to the demand from each region and eligibility requirements.
+Recent legislation authorizes the Agency to finance Mortgage Loans that finance the new construction of single-family modular and manufactured residences and exempts such Mortgage Loans from this regional allocation.
+See "Sources of Payment and Security for the Bonds - General - Recent Legislation."
+The Act also requires that the Agency use its best efforts to the end that not less than one-sixth of the dollar amount of all mortgage loans financed by it under all its programs be for mortgage loans for newly constructed residences.